parkjinman98/Manual/src/body.md

         shape: HWC
 ```

-The above results in a directory containing the pre-processed calibration dataset, located at "/workspace/sample/calibration/mobilenet_v2".
+The above results in a directory containing the pre-processed calibration dataset (numpy tensors), located at "/workspace/sample/calibration/mobilenet_v2".
 Additionally, a calibration meta txt file containing the paths to the pre-processed numpy files is created, named "/workspace/sample/calibration/mobilenet_v2.txt".

 ### Use a manually defined pre-processing function

-You can use a manually defined pre-processing function to make the calibration dataset via the API provided by qubee, @<i>make_calib_man@</i>.
+You can use your own pre-processing function to make the calibration dataset via the API provided by qubee, @<i>make_calib_man@</i>.
 In this case, the pre-processing function should take the image path as input and return a numpy tensor.
 An example of the code is shown below.
-The following code assumes that images to be used for calibration is prepared in directory `/workspace/sample/calibration/imagenet`.
+The following code assumes that images to be used for calibration is prepared in directory `/workspace/cali_imagenet`.

 ```python
 import torch
 import numpy as np